ethus3h/personal/work/Fall 2018/NMD498/Assignment 6/2018m10d22a23-Assignment 6: Text-Based Proposal.md

 How will you measure success?

-There are two primary success metrics for this semester.
-One is the progress I make on a prototype and strategy development; another is how many other people I can convince to work on the project with me.
+I can measure success by the progress I make on a prototype and strategy development.

 ### App downloads/sales